Satya (1998 film): Plot

-Satya arrives in Mumbai in search of work and finds a job at a dance bar.
-Jagga, a criminal, throws the glass of whiskey that Satya prepared for him in his face because he dislikes the taste.
-Later, another small-time goon, Pakya, who works for Jagga, demands money from Satya.
-Satya refuses to pay and slashes Pakya's face with a razor.
-Pakya tells Jagga about the attack, and Jagga's goons beat Satya.
-Bapu and Vitthal Manjrekar murder a film producer on the orders of Bhiku Mhatre (Gang leader).
-Manjrekar is captured by police during the getaway and admits Mhatre's involvement to Inspector Khandilkar during questioning; Mhatre is arrested.
+Satya arrives in Mumbai in search of employment and secures a job at a local dance bar.
+When a volatile criminal named Jagga throws a drink in Satya's face out of dissatisfaction, tension escalates.
+Soon after, Jagga's underling, Pakya, attempts to extort money from Satya, who responds by slashing Pakya's face with a razor.
+In retaliation, Jagga’s henchmen brutally assault Satya.
+Meanwhile, a parallel gang war unfolds as two gangsters, Bapu and Vitthal Manjrekar, assassinate a prominent film producer on the orders of their syndicate boss, Bhiku Mhatre.
+Manjrekar is apprehended during the getaway and confesses Mhatre's involvement to Inspector Khandilkar, resulting in Mhatre's arrest.